michaelzg/michaelzg.github.io/_posts/2016-10-30-akka-http-vending-machine.markdown

 Want to just see all the code?
 [Here is the respository on my Github](https://github.com/michaelzg/vending-machine-http-api).

-This post--the first of two--aims to demonstrate the use of [Akka HTTP](http://doc.akka.io/docs/akka/2.4.11/scala/http/index.html) by implementing an API for a soda vending machine.
+This post--the first of two--aims to demonstrate one way of using [Akka HTTP](http://doc.akka.io/docs/akka/2.4.11/scala/http/index.html) by implementing an API for a soda vending machine.
 I'll discuss tests in the second.
-But in this first one, I highlight:
+But in this first one, I highlight some useful features that Scala and Akka provide:

 * Unmarshallers for cleanly parsing request queries into pre-defined case classes.
 * Routing structures defined as a trait and the benefit of extendability.
-* Use of an actor to encapsulate state of the soda inventory and payment, analagous to a database.
+* Use of an actor to encapsulate state (e.g. the soda inventory and payments), analagous to a database.

-One can interact with the Soda Vending Machine through the following methods:
+One will be able to interact with the Soda Vending Machine through the following methods:

 |Method|Route & Query String|Functionality|
 |---|---|---|---|